antonilol/mc_arduino/README.md

 `/mc_arduino serial` is also available as `/serial`.

-I will be adding a ledstrip to it later for the XP bar or smth
+I will be adding a led strip to it later for the XP bar

 ## Compiling